-- 1. likes books.
-Shams - 2. usually buys new things.
-Leyla (I usually do shopping) - 3. does different sports at school.
-Shams (I'm in my school's swimming and volleyball teams) - 4. often goes out of the city.
-Murad (My family has a small house in the countryside and we often go there on holidays.) - 5. sometimes watches films with friends.
-Leyla (Sometimes we go to the cinema.) - 6. goes to the park with his/her friends.
+- 1. usually buys new things.
+Leyla (I usually do shopping) - 2. does different sports at school.
+Shams (I'm in my school swimming and volleyball teams) - 3. often goes out of the city.
+Murad (My family has a small house in the countryside and we often go there on holidays.) - 4. sometimes watches films with friends.
+Leyla (Sometimes we go to the cinema.) - 5. goes to the park with his/her friends.
 Yahya (I often go to the park with my friends.)